 The Commission identified children's rights as one of its main priorities in its Communication on Strategic Objectives 2005-2009: "A particular priority must be effective protection of the rights of children, both against economic exploitation and all forms of abuse".
 This document, and the comments received on it, will be further examined in the light of the mainstreaming principle, as described in the European Commission's Communication "Towards an EU strategy on the Rights of the Child".

-The Article 29 Working Party invites the general public to comment on this Working Document WP 147 and to this end it has launched this public consultation until June 30th, 2008. [closed]
+The Article 29 Working Party invited the general public to comment on this Working Document WP 147 and to this end launched a public consultation until June 30th, 2008. [closed]

 Working Document on the processing of personal data relating to health in electronic health records (EHR)